-

 Court?

-The Superior Court has eight
+The Superior Court has ten

-special sessions: Child Protection Session; the Complex Litigation
+Child Protection Session; the Complex Litigation

 Domestic Violence Dockets; Housing Session; Regional Family Trial